tshepang/blog/content/recent-movies-2007-11-05.md

 The most enjoyable movie of this post is *Ray*, due to its wonderful music, interesting storyline and its lively editing.
 The character of the lead is real fun to watch and skillfully portrayed too.

----

-In *Scarface* is what must have been an inspiration of the two dirty cops in *Payback*; the dirty cop here wants a piece of action in return for not arresting Al Pacino's character same as those in *Payback*.
-Hilarious stuff actually.